Footing Design Excel (Isolated Footing Combined Footing) Sheet Download

 Thus, the dimensions of the combined footing are approximately 4 meters by 1.67 meters.

-A bi-axial footing is a foundation used when two columns are subjected to loads in different directions (both along the x and y axes).
+When two columns are subjected to loads in different directions (e.g. both along the x and y axes), a foundation can be called bi-axial footing.
 This type of footing must be designed to resist both axial loads and moments in two directions.

 When to Use:

-Bi-axial footings are typically used when columns experience both vertical and lateral loads or when they are misaligned.
-This type of footing is particularly useful in buildings with irregular layouts or where moments in both directions need to be accounted for in the design.
+Bi-axial footings are commonly used when a column experiences both vertical and lateral loads.
+This type of footing is particularly useful in buildings with irregular layouts or where moments going in both directions (rather than only one of them) need to be accounted for during design.

 Design Considerations: